rmordechay/jogson/README.md

 ```

 #### As Maps with Nullable Values

-If the array contains null value and you , then use one of the following function that returns the
+If the object contains null values, and you want to represent that as nil value instead of zero value, you can
-values as a pointer rather than value which allows nil values.
+use one of the following functions that returns a pointer rather than a value which allows nil.
+This set of methods
+do not set the `LastError` when a null value was found but instead returns it without reporting an error.

+Note!
+This applies only for the scalar types. `JsonObject` and `JsonArray` will return an instance anyway,
+and you should use the `IsNull()` method to check if they are null.

 ```go
 // Get the JsonObject as map of string and nullable strings